 Kim’s photographs are in corporate collections and homes across the country.
 She had two successful shows at The Art Cellar Gallery in Banner Elk and a Pop Up Show at Diamond Creek.
 A portion of her sales always benefits charities since God gave her a vision that her photography was for art and mission.

 “Then shall all the trees of the forest sing for joy before the Lord….”

 I have done a series of blurred photographs of trees.
-It came about from a morning when I was having my quiet time and was watching the wind blow through the trees outside my window.
+It came about on a morning when I was having my quiet time and was watching the wind blow through the trees outside my window.
 It’s as if the trees were singing a song of praise.
 I decided to try to capture their movement.
-The slow motion movement accentuated their shape and colors and became a beautiful psalm.
+The slow-motion movement accentuated their shape and colors and became a beautiful psalm.